intergrals/Catch-of-the-Day/readme.md

 - 05/05/2019: Added HTML to React components using JSX.
 - 05/05/2019: Added CSS to React components.
 - 13/05/2019: Made basic layout by adding more components.
+- 16/05/2019: Started using props.
+Modified header using props.

 ## Useful Notes